chainreactors/urlfounder/README.md

 SOURCE:
    -s, -sources string[]           specific sources to use for discovery.
 Use -ls to display all available sources.
-   -recursive                      use only sources that can handle subdomains recursively (e.g. subdomain.domain.tld vs domain.tld)
    -all                            use all sources for enumeration (slow) -es, -exclude-sources string[]  sources to exclude from enumeration (-es alienvault,zoomeye)

+FILTER:
+   -m, -match string[]   url or list of url to match (file or comma separated) -f, -filter string[]   url or list of url to filter (file or comma separated)

 RATE-LIMIT:
-   -rl, -rate-limit int  maximum number of http requests to send per second -t int                number of concurrent goroutines for resolving (-active only) (default 10)
+   -rl, -rate-limit int  maximum number of http requests to send per second -t int                number of concurrent goroutines for resolving (-active
+                                                                                only) (default 10)

 OUTPUT:
-   -o, -output string       file to write output to -oJ, -json               write output in JSONL(ines) format -oD, -output-dir string  directory to write output (-dL only) -cs, -collect-sources    include all sources in the output (-json only) -sT, -status             include StatusCode in output -tI, -title              include url titles in output
+   -o, -output string       file to write output to -oJ, -json               write output in JSONL(ines) format -oD, -output-dir string  directory to write output (-dL only) -cs, -collect-sources    include all sources in the output (-json only)

-CONFIGURATION:
-   -config string                flag config file (default "/root/.config/urlfounder/config.yaml") -pc, -provider-config string  provider config file (default "/root/.config/urlfounder/provider-config.yaml") -r string[]                   comma separated list of resolvers to use -rL, -rlist string            file containing list of resolvers to use -aC, -active                  display active urls only -proxy string                 http proxy to use with urlfounder

-DEBUG:
+   -silent             show only urls in output -version            show version of urlfounder
+   -v                  show verbose output
+   -nc, -no-color      disable color in output
+   -ls, -list-sources  list all available sources -stats              report source statistics

+OPTIMIZATION:
+   -timeout int   seconds to wait before timing out (default 30) -max-time int  minutes to wait for enumeration results (default 10)

+Process finished with the exit code 0
-   -silent             show only subdomains in output -version            show version of urlfounder
+   -silent             show only urls in output -version            show version of urlfounder
    -v                  show verbose output
    -nc, -no-color      disable color in output